ZG089/Re-Malwack/README.md

   ```

 > [!NOTE]
-> Default hosts sources used in the hosts can be found [here](https://github.com/ZG089/Re-Malwack/blob/main/module/common/sources.txt)
+> Default hosts sources used for non-root hosts can be found [here](https://github.com/ZG089/Re-Malwack/blob/main/.github/workflows/update-hosts.yml#L24)
+> You can also see default hosts sources used for the module itself [here](https://github.com/ZG089/Re-Malwack/blob/main/module/common/sources.txt)
 ## Download

 > [!TIP]